 FAQs - Apprenticeships

 An apprenticeship is a paid job.
-As an apprentice you will learn skills relevant to the role you are training to do, complete a nationally recognised qualification and earn a salary.
+As an apprentice you will learn skills relevant to the role you are training for, complete a nationally recognised qualification and earn a salary.
 You will work alongside experienced colleagues who will support you to gain experience and learn about the job.

 - Level 2 - Foundation Apprenticeship